2024 NFL season, Week 1: What We Learned from Chiefs' win over Ravens on Thursday night

 Michael Baca's takeaways:

-2. Young Texans have DeMeco Ryans' trust.
-Faced with a crucial decision late in the fourth quarter, the Texans head coach decided to go for it on fourth-and-goal from the 2-yard line instead of adding a chip-shot field goal to a two-point lead.
-Stroud fired a strike to Diggs for a score that was essential considering the Colts answered back with a TD drive on the ensuing possession, but it wasn't the only moment where Ryans was aggressive.
-The Texans' other fourth-down conversion (2 for 2) came on their opening drive at midfield, which would result in a field goal.
-Before Mixon's game-clinching first-down run, the Texans earned another crucial first down on third-and -11 with Stroud finding Nico Collins along the sideline coming off the two-minute warning.
+- Young Texans have DeMeco Ryans' trust.
+Faced with a crucial decision late in the fourth quarter, Houston's head coach decided to go for it on fourth-and-goal from the 2-yard line, instead of adding a chip-shot field goal to a two-point lead.
+Stroud fired a strike to Diggs for a score that was essential, seeing how the Colts answered back with a TD drive on the ensuing possession, but it wasn't the only moment where Ryans was aggressive.
+The Texans' other fourth-down conversion (2-for-2 on the day) came on their opening drive at midfield, which would result in a field goal.
+Before Mixon's game-clinching first-down run, the Texans earned another crucial first down on third-and-11, with Stroud finding Nico Collins along the sideline coming off the two-minute warning.
 Houston could've elected to begin Indy's expulsion of timeouts but went ahead and dialed up a perfect play.
 Ryans' aggressiveness didn't always work out (failed two-point conversion in second quarter), but his late-game actions were essential in this one.

-3. Miscues, lack of run game doom Colts.
-Anthony Richardson had what might end up being the most eye-opening TD throw of Week 1, but the Colts QB was far too inconsistent passing the ball to produce a winning effort.
+- Miscues, lack of run game doom Colts.
+Anthony Richardson had what might end up being the most eye-opening TD throw of Week 1, but the Colts QB was far too inconsistent in passing the ball to produce a winning effort.
 There were a handful of plays where open receivers saw passes sail over their heads, including a moment in the second quarter where Adonai Mitchell was in position for a would-be score.
-Despite Richardson's struggles, the Colts wouldn't have been in the game if it wasn't for their QB, who threw 60- and 54-yard TDs in the game and ran in another in the fourth quarter.
-But he completed only nine passes total (19 attempts, 212 yards) and had an interception in the red zone, alluding to his inefficiency on short throws.
+Despite Richardson's struggles, the Colts wouldn't have been in the game if it wasn't for their QB, who threw 60- and 54-yard TDs in the game and ran for another score in the fourth quarter.
+But he completed just nine passes total (19 attempts, 212 yards) and had an interception in the red zone, underscoring his inefficiency on short throws.
 Perhaps an efficient rushing attack would've made things easier for the Colts QB, who led the team with 56 yards on the ground off six attempts.
 The Colts' mistakes weren't limited to Richardson, but the inefficient offense had Indy playing from behind all afternoon.

 NFL Research: Joe Mixon's 178 scrimmage yards are the most by a Houston RB since Lamar Miller had 178 versus Indianapolis in Week 6, 2016.
 His 150 rushing yards are the most by any Texan making his debut.